As a result, the auxiliary heater increases the coolant temperature to ensure sufficient heating of the air passing through the heat exchanger.

 The maximum power of the additional heater is 5 kW, and the minimum is 2.2 kW.

-- if after the second attempt to start ignition does not occur (after a pause of 90 seconds)
+- if after the second attempt to start the ignition does not occur (after a pause of 90 seconds)

-- if the flame goes out during operation, and the second attempt to start the heater is unsuccessful
+- if the flame goes out during operation and the second attempt to start the heater is unsuccessful

-- if overheating triggers the overheating sensor
+- if overheating causes the overheating sensor to be triggered

 Additional heater in section